claudiofahey/hsk-docs/common/prepare-isilon-1.rst

 In this method, datasets wil not cross access zones.
 Instead, you will configure your Hadoop jobs to simply access the datasets from a common shared HDFS namespace.
-For instance, you would start with two indepdent Hadoop clusters, each with its own access zone on Isilon.
+For instance, you would start with two independent Hadoop clusters, each with its own access zone on Isilon.
 Then you can add a 3\ :sup:`rd` access zone on Isilon, with its own IP addresses and HDFS root, and containing a dataset that is shared with other Hadoop